 Clinical Trials Resources

-Professor of Medicine – Vanderbilt University at Vanderbilt-Ingram Cancer Center
+Professor of Cancer Research – Vanderbilt University at Vanderbilt-Ingram Cancer Center

 Scientific and Medical Advisory Board Member – Pancreatic Cancer Action Network